-St. John the Apostle Oratory
+St. John's Oratory

 (Fishermen's & Seamen's Memorial Chapel)